 April 3, 2020

-Our lives have changed drastically over the last few weeks due to COVID-19, particularly parents with infants and toddlers.
-Maybe your child care provider has shut down and you’re spending more time at home with your little one.
-Perhaps you’re afraid of your child getting the coronavirus, having trouble multitasking, or questioning your parenting during this crazy time.
+Our lives have changed drastically over the year due to COVID-19, particularly parents working from home with a baby.
+Maybe your child care provider has paused services or limited their capacity and you’re spending more time at home with your little one.
+Perhaps you’re afraid of your child getting the coronavirus and having trouble multitasking with a young child at home.

-ChildSavers’ CDS Workforce Development Coordinator, Alisha Saunders-Wilson, shares three helpful tips for parents at home with infants or toddlers during COVID-19.
+ChildSavers‘ CDS Workforce Development Coordinator, Alisha Saunders-Wilson, shares three helpful tips for parents working from home with infants and toddlers during COVID-19.

 According to the CDC, the coronavirus is mainly spread through person-to-person interaction or contact with respiratory droplets.
 This is near impossible with infants and toddlers who need to be constantly picked up and coddled.
 Not to mention the fact that babies love putting everything in their mouths.

-Easy ways to keep babies and their parents protected against infection include:
+Easy ways to keep babies and parents protected against infection include:

 - Singing 20-second songs during handwashing to make sanitization fun.
 Song suggestions include The Happy Birthday Song (2 rounds) or Twinkle, Twinkle, Little Star (sung twice).